beckavonspooky/lol-dad/README.md

 ## Description
 * LOL dad is an application that allows users to get their favorite dad jokes in just ONE click!
 Need a way to break the ice?
-Just ask dad joke!
+Just grab a dad joke!

 ## Getting Started